csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 A Self-Made Granulator
 ----------------------

-It is perfectly possible to build an own granular machine in Csound code, without using one of the many opcodes for granular synthesis.
-This machine will certainly rund slower than a native opcode.
+It is perfectly possible to build one's own granular machine in Csound code, without using one of the many opcodes for granular synthesis.
+This machine will certainly run slower than a native opcode.
 But for understanding what is happening, and being able to implement own ideas, this is a very instructive approach.

 Granular synthesis can be described as a sequence of small sound snippets.
 So we can think of two units: One unit is managing the sequence, the other unit is performing one grain.
 Let us call the first unit *Granulator*, and the second unit *Grain*.
 The *Granulator* will manage the sequence of grains in calling the *Grain* unit again and again, with different parameters: